prabinpebam/comfyUI-workflow-ux/product-overview.md

             └── workflow-name.jpg //the image to represent workflow in UI

 5. There can be multiple workflows in the main workflow folder.
-6. All of these workflows are automatically scanned and picked up by the code and displayed as options that a user can select in the interface.
+6. All of these workflows are automatically scanned from the folder and loaded in the workflow selection modal.
+Any new worflow added will be automatically picked up without any change in the code.
 7. The app has 3 clear steps of progression.
     1. Selection of workflow
        1. A list of available workflows are displayed.
 The user has to select a workflow to continue.